oldham123/cfa_level_iii/_readings/Reading 28 Active Equity Investing.md

 ## 28.G: Describe how fundamental active investment strategies are created

 - The fundamental active investment process usually proceeds as follows:
-  - Define a set of investible securities
+  - Define a set of investable securities
   - Prescreen the total set until the remaining number is manageable, according to some broad criteria
   - Investigate the industry, competitive environment, and other factors
   - Forecast performance using firm fundamentals
   - Derive valuations
-  - Construct a portfolio using these valuations, according to presepcified risk constraints
+  - Construct a portfolio using these valuations, according to prespecified risk constraints
   - Rebalance as needed

 - Issues with fundamental investing include: